RodHoffmann/RodHoffmann/README.md

 👋 Hello there!
 Welcome to my GitHub profile!

-💻 Full Stack Web Developer | Ruby on Rails Enthusiast | Backtend Adventurer 🌟
+💻 Full Stack Web Developer | Ruby on Rails Enthusiast | Backend Adventurer 🌟

 🎓 I recently embarked on an exciting journey through a comprehensive bootcamp at Le Wagon for full stack web development, where I delved deep into the magical realms of Ruby on Rails, Ruby, CSS, SCSS, Bootstrap, and HTML. 🚀